jinyoungch/xyz/posts/code/checkedin.md

 live_demo: https://jinyoungch0i.github.io/checkedin./public/
 ---

-A web calendar that reminds users when to get in touch with registered contacts.
+A calendar that reminds users when to get in touch with saved contacts.

 [> source code](https://github.com/jinyoungch0i/checkedin.)